hamidb80/hypothesis-of-understanding/readme.md

 #### Asking

-asking is like shouting in a cave which you don't know the end yet hope to find the echo's of the answer ...
+> Asking a question is shouting into cave of mind. you get an echo of your own words, bent by the shape of the cave ...

 ### 2. Recall

 ...

 ### 3. Relate